The Murmurations protocol is a new way to manage directories and maps.

-The plugin makes use of existing solutions and protocols for machine-readable data, including RSS, RDF, JSON-LD, and schema.org
+The protocol makes use of existing solutions and schemas for machine-readable data, including RSS, RDF, JSON-LD, and schema.org

-As more organisations install the plugin the increasing body of data reveals overlaps and synergies which are currently hidden.
+As more organisations create their profiles the increasing body of data will reveal paterns and synergies which are currently hidden.

-The Murmations Plugin helps organisations share their content further and faster with less effort.
+The Murmations protocol helps organisations share their content further and faster with less effort.

-Instead of publishing multiple entries and posts on several different directories and platforms, The Murmurations Plugin pushes an organisations’ profile and posts out to the wider internet automatically, making it easier to be found.
+Instead of publishing multiple entries and posts on several different directories and platforms, The Murmurations protocol pushes an organisations’ profile and posts out to the wider internet automatically, making them easier to find.

-When you install The Murmurations Plugin your latest content is automatically indexed, making it available to multiple aggregators, directories and maps without the need to create multiple listings and posts on other sites.
+When you create a Murmurations profile your latest content is automatically indexed, making it available to multiple aggregators, directories and maps without the need to create multiple listings and posts on other sites.

 The data architecture

 A Murmurations profile is a .json file which you add to your website.
 You can create your profile here or, if you use WordPress, you can install a simple plugin to create your profile in just a few clicks.

 Your .json file collates data about your project or organisation in a standard format and makes it available to the Murmurations Index.